pingcap/docs/v3.0/reference/tools/sync-diff-inspector/route-diff.md

     # The table that needs to be checked
     tables = ["t_2"]

-# Configuration example of comparing two tables with different database names and table names
+# Configuration example of comparing two tables with different schema names and table names
 [[table-config]]
     # The name of the schema in the target database
     schema = "test_2"